christianleach10/PursAssignment/README.md

-# BEASTRO by Marshawn Lynch - Hours of Operation App
+# BEASTRO by Marshawn Lynch

 ## Assumptions
 - The app assumes that the JSON data provided is always in the correct format.